juanmahv/juanmahv.github.io/_posts/2014-07-16-code-repositories-are-not-just-for-code.md

 * Test data: Some unit test need mocked data.
 The repository y the right place for that.

 One of the advantages of saving all your project stuff under version control is all developers are automatically synchronized each time they pull from repository.
-So you so not have to worry about different teams working with different API versions, for instance.
+So you do not have to worry about different teams working with different API versions, for instance.
 Keep in mind the repository is at the end a way of communication between all team members -and not just developers-.
 Make it work as such.